gitkraken/gitlens-docs/gitlens/gitlens-release-notes-current.md

   - Adds tooltips to work-in-progress (WIP) and stash nodes
   - Adds a "Publish Branch" context menu action to local branches without an upstream branch &mdash; closes [#2619](https://github.com/gitkraken/vscode-gitlens/pull/2619)
   - Lowers the minimum width of the "Branch / Tag" column
+- Adds actions to _Focus View_ Pull Requests
+  - Switch to or create a local branch
+  - Create or open a worktree from the branch
+- Adds _Generate Commit Message (Experimental)..._ command to the SCM context menus

 ### Changed